The Complete Safe Septic Guide

 In both cases, loan applications will be processed quickly with no closing costs.

 - Chris Navitsky, P.E., Lake George Waterkeeper.
-The FUND for Lake George.
+LGA.
 2018.
 Town of “Lake George Septic Initiative Program - An analysis of the management of onsite wastewater treatment systems in the Town of Lake George”.
 Lake George, NY.

 - Lake George Basin Information - Lake George Watershed Analysis